MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 ### Advanced

-- **Target Audience:** Experienced professionals who are looking to master their skills and tackle complex, high-level tasks.
+- **Target audience:** Experienced professionals who are looking to master their skills and tackle complex, high-level tasks.
 - **Content:** In-depth technical training, advanced techniques, and comprehensive coverage of specialized topics.
 It often includes expert-level problem-solving and optimization strategies.

 **Purpose:**